M66B/FairEmail/FAQ.md

 Directly after the first step new messages will be notified.
 However, only until after the second step the message text will be available.
-FairEmail updates existing notifications with a preview of the message text, but unfortunately wearable notifications cannot be updated.
+FairEmail updates existing notifications with a preview of the message text, but unfortunately smartwatch notifications cannot be updated.

-Since there is no guarantee that a message text will always be fetched directly after a message header, it is not possible to guarantee that a new message notification with a preview text will always be sent to a wearable.
+Since there is no guarantee that a message text will always be fetched directly after a message header, it is not possible to guarantee that a new message notification with a preview text will always be sent to a smartwatch.

-If you think this is good enough, you can enable the notification option *Only send notifications with a message preview to wearables* and if this does not work, you can try to enable the notification option *Show notifications with a preview text only*.
+If you think this is good enough, you can enable the notification option *Only send notifications with a message preview to smartwatches* and if this does not work, you can try to enable the notification option *Show notifications with a preview text only*.
-Note that this applies to wearables not showing a preview text too, even when the Android Wear app says the notification has been sent (bridged).
+Note that this applies to smartwatches not showing a preview text too, even when the Android Wear app says the notification has been sent (bridged).

-If you want to have the full message text sent to your wearable, you can enable the notification option *Preview all text*.
+If you want to have the full message text sent to your smartwatch, you can enable the notification option *Preview all text*.
-Note that some wearables are known to crash with this option enabled.
+Note that some smartwatches are known to crash with this option enabled.

-If you use a Samsung wearable with the Galaxy Wearable (Samsung Gear) app, you might need to enable notifications for FairEmail when the setting *Notifications*, *Apps installed in the future* is turned off in this app.
+If you use a Samsung smartwatch with the Galaxy smartwatch (Samsung Gear) app, you might need to enable notifications for FairEmail when the setting *Notifications*, *Apps installed in the future* is turned off in this app.

 Some companion apps ignore [local only](https://developer.android.com/training/wearables/notifications/bridger#non-bridged) notifications,